cicsdev/cics-event-consumer/README.md

 This is a Java EE 7 web application that _consumes_ events produced by the CICS TS event processing support as a result of a CICS application event, a CICS system event, or a CICS policy event action.

 Once the application is installed, it can be called:
-* by CICS directly as a custom event adapter
+* by CICS directly as a [custom event processing adapter](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/concepts/dfhep_event_processing_adapters.html)
-* by the CICS HTTP event adapter as a RESTfull service
+* by the CICS [HTTP EP adapter](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/concepts/dfhep_event_processing_http_adapter.html) with event formatted using the [common base event REST format](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.eventprocessing.doc/reference/dfhep_event_processing_cberformat.html)
-* by your program using the EXEC CICS LINK command
+* by your program using the [EXEC CICS LINK PROGRAM(CA1Y)](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_link.html) command
-* by your program using the EXEC CICS START command
+* by your program using the [EXEC CICS START TRANSID(CA1Y) CHANNEL()](http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.applicationprogramming.doc/commands/dfhp4_starttransidchannel.html) command

 The received event can be formatted and:
 * sent as an email